- BFF Home

 Many of us have listened to philosophies of the world.
 We have connected ourselves to the false vines of the world.
 What books do you read?

 If someone would ask you what you want for Christmas, what is it that you desire?
-What DVDs would you buy?
+What Libraries would you buy?
 What would you do with your time?

 Can you say with the Psalmist?